System Prompt Sensitive Data

 Overview

-The System Prompt Sensitive Data evaluation scans a dataset of system prompts for sensitive information that should not be embedded directly in the prompt - such as API keys, database credentials, infrastructure hostnames, or permission structures.
+The System Prompt Sensitive Data evaluation scans a dataset of system prompts for sensitive information that should not be embedded directly in the prompt - such as API keys, database credentials, infrastructure details, permission structures, or business logic secrets.
 If a system prompt containing such details is extracted by an attacker through prompt leakage techniques, that information can be used to exploit application weaknesses, bypass access controls, or escalate privileges.

 Metrics